 A servo is an electric actuator with either linear or rotational motion to move or control an aspect of the radio control car.

-Servos control rudder, flaps, ailerons elevators, and other flight controls in RC aircraft.
+Servos control RC aircraft’s rudders, flaps, ailerons, elevators, and other flight controls.
 An RC car is a little less complicated from a servo point of view, having servos mostly to control the vehicle’s steering.

 Servos are a relatively cheap component to manufacture, making them a reasonably inexpensive part of an RC car to upgrade or replace.